 When linking against a static library for 1.0.3 on Windows, define

 CPPDBC_PUBLIC_FUNCeither in the compiler options (preferable) or with

 /D "CPPCONN_PUBLIC_FUNC=".
 You can also explicitly define it in your code by placing

-CPPCONN_PUBLIC_FUNC before the header inclusions.
+#define CPPCONN_PUBLIC_FUNCbefore the header inclusions.

 Generally speaking, C++ library binaries are less portable than C library binaries.
 Issues can be caused by name mangling, different Standard Template Library (STL) versions, and using different compilers and linkers for linking against the libraries than were used for building the library itself.

 Even a small change in the compiler version can cause problems.
-If you obtain error messages that you suspect are related to binary incompatibilities, build MySQL Connector/C++ from source, using the same compiler and linker that you will use to build and link your application.
+If you obtain error messages that you suspect are related to binary incompatibilities, build Connector/C++ from source, using the same compiler and linker that you use to build and link your application.

-To avoid potential crashes, the build configuration of MySQL Connector/C++ should match the build configuration of the application using it.
-For example, do not use the release build of MySQL Connector/C++ with a debug build of the client application.
+To avoid potential crashes, the build configuration of Connector/C++ should match the build configuration of the application using it.
+For example, do not use the release build of Connector/C++ with a debug build of the client application.